ThorntonMatthewD/dev-carolina-blog/_posts/rail-manifest-month-1.md

     8. Implement issuing of refresh tokens with token rotation (since SR is a SPA) and automatic reuse detection.
 (3+ hours)
     9. Add in Profile, Posts, Contact pages.
 The first two largely depend on the token rework (1.5 hours)
     10. Decide where I want to host this bad boy. (???? hours)
-    11. Set DNS record for domain to point at the chosen hosted platform (1 hour, depending on location)
+    11. Set DNS records for domain to point at the chosen hosted platform (1 hour, depending on location)
     12. Create a CD workflow for master branch (1 hour)

     ==============================================